 REFER TO SERVICE MANUAL BEFORE REMOVING COVERS.
 IT IS THE GENERATOR SET MANUFACTURER'S RESPONSIBILITY TO FIT THE SELF ADHESIVE WARNING LABELS SUPPLIED WITH THE GENERATOR.
 THE LABEL SHEET CAN BE FOUND WITH THE INSTRUCTION BOOK.

-Single bearing generators are supplied fitted with a rotor retaining bar at the non-drive end of the shaft.
+Single bearing generators are supplied fitted with a rotor retaining bar at the drive end of the shaft.
+Single bearing generators are also fitted with wooden wedges supporting the fan for transit purposes.